iKenndac/new-blog/content/posts/2015-08-16-garmin-virb-xe-review.md

 - General
 ---

+**Update January 2016:** I've updated this review to reflect the camera and its software after a few months and a few software updates.
+Happily, it's pretty much all positive.
+Parts of the review that are now incorrect are still here but <del>are struck through</del> so you can see what's changed.

 **Note:** For the first part of this review, I'm going to ramble on a bit about my history with this sort of thing and why I'm *so* hopeful that the VIRB XE isn't crappy for use on track days.
 If you don't care, you can [scroll down a bit](#virb-xe-review-start) to get to the real review.

 ## We were totally ahead of the times, man!